ahoereth/ddpg/README.md

     docker-compose up notebook-aws tensorboard

-The fastet was to get a instance up is using a prepared AMI (an AWS EC2 image) with the following command (adjust to your needs):
+The fastest way to get an instance up is using a prepared AMI (an AWS EC2 image) with the following command (adjust to your needs):

     docker-machine create letsplay \
         --driver amazonec2 \